-- After opening the software, click on “Test Setting” at the right hand corner.
+- After opening the software, click on “Test Setting” in the right-hand corner.
 Then select File.
-After that click Choose Test Volume and select the hardisk you want the software to be tested on.
+After that click Choose Test Volume and select the hard disk you want the software to be tested on.

-- A network Pop-up meny will come.
+- A network Pop-up will come.
 Select Enterprise Networks from that.

 - In the given field, type the required number of test runs.